failsafe-lib/failsafe/policies/retry.md

 ---
 layout: default
-title: Retry Policy
+title: Retry
-parent: Policies
-nav_order: 1
 ---

-## Retries
+# Retry Policy

-[Retry policies][RetryPolicy] express when retries should be performed for an execution failure.
+[Retry policies][RetryPolicy] express when retries should be performed for an execution.

 By default, a [RetryPolicy] will perform a maximum of 3 execution attempts.
 You can configure a max number of [attempts][max-attempts] or [retries][max-retries]: